marutpong08/pytun_socket/README.md

 UDP
 ---
   Client 1
-    A STUN client for connecting to public stun server and getting public IP and Port.
-    It's a UDP server.
+    A STUN client for getting public IP and Port.
+And It's a UDP server.

         $ python UDP/client1.py